-This may include removing the adult from working with children pending an investigation and reporting your concerns to Victoria Police.
+This may include removing the adult (ie persons aged 18 years and over) from working with children pending an investigation and reporting your concerns to Victoria Police.

 If a school staff member in a position of authority fails to take reasonable steps in these circumstances, this may amount to a criminal offence.